macouella/kenv/README.md

 > Load objects into your environment, not just string variables `process.kenv.nowThis?.is?.possible!`

-Kenv supports json and jsonc (json with comments) environment config files.
+Kenv loads environment variables from json and jsonc (json with comments) config files.

 ## Demo